rpearce/react-medium-image-zoom/README.md

 )
 ```

-This library's compilation target is `ES2022`, but it only uses features from
-`ES2020` and below.
-If you find you need to support older environments, run this
+This library's compilation target is `ES2021`.
+If you find you need to support
-project through your build system.
+older environments, run this project through your build system.

 ## API